alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 ### Onboarding call flow using an iOS onboarder

-Figure 3 illustrates a call flow for onboarding an onboardable using an iOS onboarder.
+Figure 3 illustrates a call flow for onboarding an onboardee using an iOS onboarder.

 ![onboarding-ios-onboarder][onboarding-ios-onboarder]